As a marketing channel, Twitter’s no longer optional. Everyone’s using it, which means you need to be too.

 Create a handful of useful searches and revisit them each week.
 This is an easy way to follow conversations in your specific niche.

 Option 2: use a monitoring tool.
-These take all of the work out of social media monitoring.
+These take all of the work out of social media listening.

 Set up alerts just like you’d build an advanced search.
 Receive daily reports about conversations on social media, plus real-time alerts when keywords are trending.